je-suis-tm/graph-theory/README.md

 ### 2. Minimum Spanning Tree

-Consider a case where a postman is going to deliver mails to every house in the community.
-The distance between each house is completely different, some are shorter, some are longer.
-Ideally the postman wants to deliver mails to each house with the least travel distance and visit each house only once.
-There are a few algorithms to solve this type of issue.
-In this case, we choose Borůvka, Prim and Kruskal.
-And the topological output of these algorithms can be interpreted as a <a href=https://en.wikipedia.org/wiki/Minimum_spanning_tree>minimum spanning tree</a>.
-It is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+Imagine a telecommunications company Orange tries to create a cable network connecting every family in Côte d’Azur.
+There are possibly millions of different routes to build such a network.
+Yet, the company only wants to satisfy every customer with the minimum cost.
+This creates a typical minimum spanning tree problem.
+Minimum spanning tree is a subset of a graph to connect all vertices without any cycle to achieve the minimum total weight.
+In this chapter, we will demonstrate how Borůvka’s algorithm, Kruskal’s algorithm and Prim’s algorithm obtain such a topological output.

 *Click <a href=https://github.com/je-suis-tm/graph-theory/blob/master/minimum%20spanning%20tree.ipynb>here</a> to be redirected to the script.*